angelineov/Uni-Canteen/README.md

 # Uni-Canteen

-Uni- Canteen is a scala application that gathers the daily menus of student restaurants in Otaniemi and displays them in a centralized manner (cf. Kanttiinit / ruokalistat.net).
+Uni-Canteen is a scala application that gathers the daily menus of student restaurants in Otaniemi and displays them in a centralized manner (cf. Kanttiinit / ruokalistat.net).
 The work will include 5 restaurants (A-bloc, Alvari, Studio Kipsari, Täffä, and Väre).

 Additional features in the program: